Lyudmila Pavlichenko: Visits to Allied countries

 In 1942, Pavlichenko was sent to Canada and the United States for a publicity visit as part of the Soviet Union's attempts to convince the other Allies of World War II to open a second front against Nazi Germany.
 When she visited the United States, she became the first Soviet citizen to be received by a US president, as Franklin D. Roosevelt welcomed her to the White House.
 Pavlichenko was later invited by First Lady Eleanor Roosevelt to tour the US, relating her experiences as a female soldier on the front lines.

 During the publicity tour, Pavlichenko was not taken seriously by the press and was referred to as the "Girl Sniper."
-When meeting with reporters in Washington, DC, she was dumbfounded by the kind of questions put to her.
+Not cut out to be a diplomat, she was shy and said she just wanted to kill fascists.
+When meeting with reporters in Washington, D.C., she was dumbfounded by the kind of questions put to her.
 "One reporter even criticized the length of the skirt of my uniform, saying that in America women wear shorter skirts and besides my uniform made me look fat."
 They also asked if she used makeup on the front line.
-She was described by the reporters as very blunt and unemotional in her responses.
+She challenged an especially sexist reporter to a fistfight.
+She responded to a question about her underwear so:"I am proud to wear the uniform of the legendary Red Army.
+It has been sanctified by the blood of my comrades who've fallen in combat with the fascists."She was described by the reporters as very blunt and unemotional in her responses.